 H5, H16, H27 E-book holdings - Report number of E-books owned exclusively by the library, or available through your library's network, or statewide service.
 E-books are digital documents (including those digitized by the library), licensed or not, where searchable text is prevalent, and which can be seen in analogy to a printed book (monograph).
 Include non-serial electronic government documents.
 E-books are loaned to users on portable devices (e-book readers) or by transmitting the contents to the user's personal computer or device for a limited time.
 Include e-books held locally and remote e-books for which permanent or temporary access rights have been acquired.
 Report the number of units, including duplicates, for all outlets.
-For smaller libraries, if volume data are not available, the number of titles may be counted.
 E-books packaged together as a unit (e.g., multiple titles on a single e-book reader) and checked out as a unit are counted as one unit.
 Report only items the library has selected as part of the collection or that a committee has selected on behalf of the library.
 (Exclude public domain / uncopyrighted e-books that have unlimited access such as Gutenberg Press titles.)